A Boutique Therapy Practice for Young & Middle-aged Adults in Philadelphia

 — Matt Sosnowsky, Founder/ Director

-My expertise includes anxiety and depression, career, trauma, grief, panic attacks, & OCD.
+My areas of expertise include anxiety and depression, career, life transitions, trauma, grief & OCD.

 Welcome to Philadelphia Talk Therapy!

-My practice specializes in counseling tailored to the unique needs of young and middle-aged adults.
-Whether you're navigating depression & anxiety, acute mental health issues, or major life shifts, I’m here to help you feel more at ease and more like yourself.
+My practice specializes in counseling tailored to the unique needs of young and middle-aged adults in Philadelphia.
+Whether you're in Center City, Rittenhouse, Society Hill, Old City, or nearby neighborhoods, I’m here to help you navigate depression & anxiety, acute mental health issues, or major life shifts—and help you feel more at ease and more like yourself.

 • I work with people who are generally high-functioning—meaning they may have jobs, relationships, social lives, etc.—but are feeling stuck, overwhelmed, or blocked by a mental health issue or difficult life situation.